BIS Representative Office for the Americas

 Publications authored or co-authored by Americas Office staff are made available on the Bank's website.

 The Office provides the Secretariat to the Consultative Council for the Americas (CCA).
 The CCA, which comprises the Governors of the BIS member central banks in the Americas, was established in May 2008 as an advisory committee to the BIS Board of Directors.
-It is chaired by Agustín Carstens, Governor of the Bank of Mexico.
+It is currently chaired by Stephen S. Poloz, Governor of the Bank of Canada.

 Rubén Darío, 281